cmkobel/CompareM2/README.md

     `assemblycomparator2`

-  - If you're not sure your internet connection to the cluster will last for the full assemblycomparator2 run, put a `&` in the end.

-    `assemblycomparator2 &`

 ##### A bit more advanced controls

-  - Execute all jobs up until (inclusive of) a specific job in the job graph:
+  - Execute all jobs up until (including) a specific job in the job graph:

     `assemblycomparator2 --until mlst`